lpmdiaz/3D-SFS/README.md

 	cd pop3D
 	make

+If the *make* command does not work, you might need to manuually create a *bin* folder.
+Simply do

+	mkdir bin

+and try using the *make* command again.
 If needed, you can remove the compiled files by doing

 	make clean